Scott Shanle: Professional career

-Pre-draft

 St. Louis Rams

-Shanle was selected by the St. Louis Rams in the seventh round (251st overall) of the 2003 NFL Draft.
+Shanle was selected by the St. Louis Rams in the seventh round (251st overall) of the 2003 NFL draft.
 He made his NFL debut against the New York Giants on September 7.
 As a rookie, he played on special teams and had 4 tackles, after battling a hamstring injury for most of the season.
 He was waived on December 10, to make room for guard Scott Tercero who was promoted from the practice squad.

 In 2015, he was named one of the best 50 draft picks in the St. Louis Rams history (not counting Los Angeles) by the St. Louis Post-Dispatch newspaper.

+In a 2025 ESPN review of all time greatest draft picks by pick Shanle was named the best pick in NFL history for pick number 251.